differentsyntax/Safe-adelphia/README.md

 # Safe-adelphia

 Web app for a group of ***alelphoi***-like-friends in Philly to check in on each other's locations.
 The app also keeps track of your own location in real-time and notifies you if you enter an unsafe part of town.
+Built out of care for my pals using React, Axios, Pusher and Google Maps.

 ## Setup